Lyam0udi/Figma_Clone/README.md

 - [Shadcn](https://shadcn.com/)
 - [Tailwind CSS](https://tailwindcss.com/)

-## <a name="features">🔋 Features</a>
+## <a name="features">🚀 Features</a>

+👥 **Collaboration Tools**
-👉 **Multi Cursors, Cursor Chat, and Reactions**: Allows multiple users to collaborate simultaneously by showing individual cursors, enabling real-time chat, and reactions for interactive communication.
+- **Multi Cursors, Cursor Chat, and Reactions**: Simultaneous collaboration with individual cursors, real-time chat, and reactions for interactive communication.

-👉 **Active Users**: Displays a list of currently active users in the collaborative environment, providing visibility into who is currently engaged.
+- **Active Users**: Display a list of engaged users in the collaborative environment.

+💬 **Communication and Feedback**
-👉 **Comment Bubbles**: Enables users to attach comments to specific elements on the canvas, fostering communication and feedback on design components.
+- **Comment Bubbles**: Attach comments to specific canvas elements, fostering communication and feedback.
+- **History**: Review the chronological history of actions and changes on the canvas.

+🎨 **Design Creation**
-👉 **Creating Different Shapes**: Provides tools for users to generate a variety of shapes on the canvas, allowing for diverse design elements
+- **Creating Different Shapes**: Generate a variety of shapes on the canvas for diverse design elements.

-👉 **Uploading Images**: Import images onto the canvas, expanding the range of visual content in the design
+- **Uploading Images**: Import images onto the canvas to expand the range of visual content.

-👉 **Customization**: Allows users to adjust the properties of design elements, offering flexibility in customizing and fine-tuning visual components
+✏️ **Artistic Expression**

-👉 **Freeform Drawing**: Enables users to draw freely on the canvas, promoting artistic expression and creative design.
+- **Freeform Drawing**: Draw freely on the canvas, promoting artistic expression and creative design.

+🔄 **Workflow Enhancement**
-👉 **Undo/Redo**: Provides the ability to reverse (undo) or restore (redo) previous actions, offering flexibility in design decision-making
+- **Undo/Redo**: Reverse or restore previous actions for flexible design decision-making.

-👉 **Keyboard Actions**: Allows users to utilize keyboard shortcuts for various actions, including copying, pasting, deleting, and triggering shortcuts for features like opening cursor chat, reactions, and more, enhancing efficiency and accessibility.
+- **Keyboard Actions**: Utilize keyboard shortcuts for various actions, enhancing efficiency and accessibility.

-👉 **History**: Review the chronological history of actions and changes made on the canvas, aiding in project management and version control.
+🛠️ **Canvas Management**

-👉 **Deleting, Scaling, Moving, Clearing, Exporting Canvas**: Offers a range of functions for managing design elements, including deletion, scaling, moving, clearing the canvas, and exporting the final design for external use.
+- **Deleting, Scaling, Moving, Clearing**: Manage design elements with functions like deletion, scaling, moving, and clearing the canvas.
+- **Exporting Canvas**: Export the final design for external use.

+🏗️ **Advanced Features**
+- **Code Architecture**: Explore the underlying code structure for a deeper understanding.
+- **Advanced React Hooks and Reusability**: Dive into advanced React hooks and reusable components for efficient development.

 and many more, including code architecture, advanced react hooks, and reusability